coranstow/cc-terraform/OrgAdmin/readme.md

-This is for resources at an Organization level.
+This is for resources at an Organization level, but are not related specifically to an environment.

 ## Requires:
 - User Account with OrgAdmin RoleBinding